General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Neonatal seizures are seizures occurring within the first 28 days in a full-term infant and extending to the 44 completed weeks gestational age in the preterm infant.
-The neonatal period is the most vulnerable of all periods of life for development of epileptic seizures.
+Neonatal seizures are seizures occurring within the first 28 days in a full-term infant and extending to the 44 completed weeks of gestational age in the preterm infant.
+The neonatal period is the most vulnerable of all periods of life for the development of epileptic seizures.
 Most neonatal seizures are acute reactive (structural/metabolic) seizures.
 In term babies, the most common cause is hypoxic-ischemic encephalopathy, stroke, or infection.
 The age at onset of the seizure typically depends on the etiology.
-Determining the etiology requires immediate attention in order to diagnose and treat if appropriate.
+Determining the etiology requires immediate attention to diagnose and treat if appropriate.
 The seizures typically resolve once the underlying trigger subsides.
 Neonatal seizures, depending on etiology, may or may not be associated with adverse neurodevelopmental sequelae or death, with possible long-term motor and cognitive problems, or with post-neonatal epilepsy.

 • The neonatal brain is more prone to seizures than the mature brain. | |